-The Canon EF 70-300mm f/2.8 IS II USM lens is compatible with Canon’s 1.4x III and 2x III extenders.
+The Canon EF 70-200mm f/2.8 IS III USM lens is compatible with Canon’s 1.4x III and 2x III extenders.
 That further extends the range of the lens to up to 400mm with the 2x extender.
 This makes it a serious telephoto zoom lens.

 On the flip side, however, you lose a bit of light as the lens’ maximum aperture becomes the equivalent of f/5.6 (a loss of two stops of light).

 Overall build quality is nice.
-The lens features a dust and moisture-resistant construction for all weather use.
-This is one of the top three best 70-200mm medium zoom lenses on this list.
+The lens features a dust- and moisture-resistant construction for all-weather use.
+This is one of the top 70-200mm medium zoom lenses out there.

 Lens construction consists of fluorite elements along with ultra-low dispersion lens elements.
 Together they suppress chromatic aberrations quite well.

 You also get a full-time manual focusing override.
 We already know what this technology is all about.
 Plus, even though this is the cheaper version, you have a focus delimiter switch.